Nogardagem/os/references/os-bat-explanation.md

 The `-drive` parameter for QEMU puts a given file (`boot.bin`) into a given drive (`a`, or index 0) when booting the emulated machine. `format=raw` tells QEMU what format the drive is in so that it doesn't complain about being unsure.

 More information can be found [here](https://www.qemu.org/docs/master/system/invocation.html#:~:text=add%20QMP%20command.-,%2Ddrive,-option%5B%2Coption%5B%2Coption);

+`-display gtk,zoom-to-fit=on` tells qemu to default to zoom to fit the window, so that it doesn't resize it extra large after changing its resolution.